syamfarh/tp/docs/UserGuide.md

 ![edit format](images/find-UG/find0.png)

 * Precise expected outputs on success:
 * Successful find message.
-‘X persons listed!’’, where X is the number of contacts listed.
+‘X persons listed!’, where X is the number of contacts listed.
   The list of contacts whose names contain the input name is shown.

 ![edit format](images/find-UG/find1.png)